altocodenl/tagaway/readme.md

 ### Todo beta

 Tom
-   - server/client: home view with pink button to go to home view on non-initial query
    - client: show less year & country entries in sidebar
    - mobile: ios background upload
    - Submission Google Drive

 Mono
-   - client: fix: keep selection when query changes and not enough pivs are returned
    - client: fix ronin untagged or range tag when deleting all
    - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab